11 June, 2011

 R. Linda:

 Ah, the city of Charlemagne just like the city of Manchester, New Hampshire sans Charlemagne and a whole lot bigger.
 No skyscrapers just tall buildings, which I like a lot.
-Gives the place more of an old-world look and that to me, be very attractive.
-Me main objective was to get me to the Star Club the birthplace of the Beatles, but I just couldn't get there.
+Gives the place more of an old-world look and that to me, is very attractive.
+My main objective was to get me to the Star Club the birthplace of the Beatles, but I just couldn't get there.
 I got lost I don't know how many times.
 I wandered the streets up and down and back and forth and when I'd ask where it was, I'd be given directions to some tea shop.
 I guess the accent must mean I like tea.
 I should have known then, that my time spent on German soil wasn't going to be any holiday.
 Though with all the directions to the same tea shop, the German sense of humour had me going for quite a few hours until I got wise they were having a huge joke at me expense.
 But the excuse was they thought I was an American and then when I opened me mouth, they decided I was twice as bad, I was a Brit!
 I guess payback be a bitch and I'm learning it is!
 LOL Okay, no more German jokes!
 I'm done, I give up, the Germans won.
 That is until I get home and can think of something clever . . . or not.

 I will say there are some seedy parts of Hamburg.
 I should know I wandered around in them long enough.
 And there are some spectacular parts just on the outskirts.
 I wish I had more time to visit and explore.
 As it has been thus far, a very bizarre trip.
-Nothing had gone as planned even me off hours.
+Nothing had gone as planned even in me off hours.
 I'd like to ride on the lake, and I'd like to see the Star Club for sure, and I'd like to eat at Doc Cheng's, and I'd like me interviews to go swimmingly for a change.

 Tour boat I'd like to have taken

 Maybe there will be a next time and I can do all that.
 I understand I can get to Denmark easily by ferry and train from here, so would be wonderful to have some time for both countries.
 One can dream.
-I think Cruella will be less than pleased with me performance, I did not get me interviews today, and so far a trip for nothing.
+I think Cruella will be less than pleased with my performance, I did not get me interviews today, and so far a trip for nothing.
 Maybe tomorrow will be better and then again, maybe not.

-So the highlight of me day was that I was looking forward to seeing Wolfie.
+So the highlight of my day was that I was looking forward to seeing Wolfie.
 He had flown in from London on his way to an assignment and was going to meet me at the Hotel Vier Jahreszeiten at the famous Doc Cheng's for dinner.

 The lovely lake - building with the green roof is the Hotel Vier Jahreszeiten

 Well, I arrived and the hotel was unbelievable.
 Beautiful place on the lake and the views -- spectacular!
 I was to meet him in the lobby and as I was a tad early, I thought I'd take one of the luxuriously comfy-looking chairs and wait, maybe have a drink, take in the ambience, that sort of thing.
 But talk about a small world, who did I run into, but that German fellow who was very upset about the conversation on East Germany that was had with the American, the Frenchman, and meself at the international conference (see A Frenchman, a German, an American and a Brit have a Conversation...or try to, May 25, 2011).
 You remember that, a trifle on the question of hot dogs?
 Well, I wouldn't think he'd remember me but of course, he did, and the look on his face I mistook for "Oh no, not that prat" but it wasn't.
 He was having a wee bit of an emergency, but I didn't know that.
-He had with him, a lovely young girl, his daughter I learned, and he was in need of the concierge to get a phone connection and fax he was desperate for.
+He had with him, a lovely young girl, his daughter I learned, and he required the concierge to get a phone connection and fax he was desperate for.
 He told me in half German, half English what the trouble was (the deadline to meet and copy had disappeared and he was trying to locate it), and he saw I was there and was I staying at the hotel?
 I told him I was not, but I was meeting a friend for dinner.

 "Gobreel, vould you be so khind as tue keep my dotter vit you vile I take care of dese buziness at zee desk.
 If your friend comes please take her vit you to dinner I vill pay for all of you, but I must needs to take care of dis."